SylviaOne/Repo-hub/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## Why did the scarecrow win an award?
+Because he was outstanding in his field.